Chamunderi Ranawatan

-Labor
+Labour

 In Chamunderi Rana Watan village out of total population, 2574 were engaged in work activities.
 69.43% of workers describe their work as Main Work (Employment or Earning more than 6 Months) while 30.57% were involved in Marginal activity providing livelihood for less than 6 months.
 Of 2574 workers engaged in Main Work, 431 were cultivators (owner or co-owner) while 173 were Agricultural labourer.

 Caste demographics

 Scheduled Caste (SC) constitutes 21.06% while Scheduled Tribe (ST) were 6.37% of total population in Chamunderi Rana Watan village.